 Is it normal to have diarrhea during pregnancy?
-What causes these loose stools, and what can you do if you are pregnant and experience them?
+What causes pregnancy-related loose stools, and what can you do if you are pregnant and experience them?

-The majority of pregnant women actually experience constipation, but diarrhea is relatively likely also to occur.
+The majority of pregnant women actually experience constipation, but diarrhea is relatively likely to occur as well.

-There are a number of factors that can cause a pregnant woman to experience diarrhea.
+There are several factors that can cause a pregnant woman to experience diarrhea.
 Most cases of diarrhea are not a cause for concern and will clear up on their own without intervention.